If it's not natural, maybe it's ...

 When, instead, maybe they should start with the question of "Was there really a Big Bang as we assume there must have been?"

-A scientist would consider all the possibilities and look at all the evidence and let the evidence guide them to a conclusion.
+A scientist should consider all the possibilities and look at all the evidence and let the evidence guide them to a conclusion.
 That is the scientific process.

 But when you completely cut off a whole possibility from the start (such as "Could there be a Creator?") and you start your research from a predetermined point (such as "There must have been a Big Bang.
-It's the only explanation.") then all the research and results are biased, contorted, misguided, and misleading.
+It's the only explanation.
+Now let's prove it.") then all the research and results are biased, contorted, misguided, and misleading.

 Way to go, scientists!
 So great to have such "scientific" people following such a "scientific" process to figure out where things came from and how they work!